thanos-io/thanos/docs/components/query.md

                                  able to query without deduplication using
                                  'dedup=false' parameter.
 Data includes time
                                  series, recording rules, and alerting rules.
+      --query.auto-downsampling  Enable automatic adjustment (step / 5) to what
+                                 source of data should be used in store gateways if no max_source_resolution param is specified.
+      --query.partial-response   Enable partial response for queries if no partial_response param is specified.
+                                 --no-query.partial-response for disabling.
+      --query.default-evaluation-interval=1m
+                                 Set default evaluation interval for sub
+                                 queries.
       --selector-label=<name>="<value>" ...
                                  Query selector labels that will be exposed in info endpoint (repeated).